Al-Biruni: Refutation of Eternal Universe

 Like later adherents of the Ash'ari school, such as al-Ghazali, al-Biruni is famous for vehemently defending the majority Sunni position that the universe had a beginning, being a strong supporter of creatio ex nihilo, specifically refuting the philosopher Ibn Sina in a multiple letter correspondence.
 Al-Biruni stated:

 "Other people, besides, hold this foolish persuasion, that time has no terminus quo at all."

 He further stated that Aristotle, whose arguments Avicenna uses, contradicted himself when he stated that the universe and matter has a start whilst holding on to the idea that matter is pre-eternal.
 In his letters to Avicenna, he stated the argument of Aristotle, that there is a change in the creator.
 He further argued that stating there is a change in the creator would mean there is a change in the effect (meaning the universe has change) and that the universe coming into being after not being is such a change (and so arguing there is no change – no beginning – means Aristotle believes the creator is negated).
 Al-Biruni was proud of the fact that he followed the textual evidence of the religion without being influenced by Greek philosophers such as Aristotle.

 Physics

 Al-Biruni contributed to the introduction of the scientific method to medieval mechanics.
 He developed experimental methods to determine density, using a particular type of hydrostatic balance.
-Al-Biruni's method of using the hydrostatic balance was precise, and he was able to measure the density of many different substances, including precious metals, gems, and even air.
-He also used an experimental method to determine the radius of the earth, which he did by measuring the angle of elevation of the horizon from the top of a mountain and comparing it to the angle of elevation of the horizon from a nearby plain.
+His method was precise, and he was able to measure the density of many different substances, including precious metals, gems, and even air; he also wrote extensively on the subject of density, including the different types of densities and how they are measured, work that proved very influential.
+He likewise applied an experimental method to determine the radius of the Earth, by measuring the angle of elevation of the horizon from the top of a mountain and comparing it to that from a nearby plain, as described in the following section.

-In addition to developing the hydrostatic balance, Al-Biruni also wrote extensively on the topic of density, including the different types of densities and how they are measured.
-His work on the subject was very influential and was later used by scientists like Galileo and Newton in their own research.